openebs/website/website/src/blogs/2017-10-23-how-to-install-openebs-on-aws-using-stackpointcloud.md

 title: How to Install OpenEBS on AWS using StackPointCloud?
 author: Murat Karslioglu
 author_info: VP @OpenEBS & @MayaData_Inc.
 Lives to innovate!
 Opinions my own!
-tags: Kubernetes, Solutions, Stackpointcloud, Ubuntu, Openebs
+tags: Kubernetes, Solutions, StackPointCloud, Ubuntu, OpenEBS
 date: 23-10-2017
 excerpt: What is StackPointCloud?
 StackPointCloud is a managed Kubernetes control plane to build cloud-native stacks on AWS, Google Cloud (GKE & GCE), Azure & DigitalOcean.
 ---